Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Preliminaries

-Despite its impressive decoding performance, a drawback of the DDECC algorithm is the computational overhead during inference due to its iterative denoising mechanism.
-Inspired by the recent success of Consistency Models (CMs)~\cite{song2023consistency, song2023improved} in image generation, we propose the first approach for training consistency models for Error Correction Codes (ECC).
-Consistency Models (CMs)~\cite{song2023consistency} were introduced to overcome the inference computational costs by enabling fast, one-step generation.
+\textbf{Consistency Models}.
+CMs~\cite{song2023consistency} built upon diffusion generative models and were introduced to overcome the inference computational costs by enabling fast, one-step generation.
 The core principle is that: any two points $(\mathbf{x}_t, t)$ and $(\mathbf{x}_{r}, r)$ on the same PF-ODE trajectory should map to the same origin point $\mathbf{x}_0$.
-CMs build upon Eq.~\ref{pf-ode} and learn a function $f_{\theta}(\mathbf{x}_t, t)$ that directly estimates the \textit{trajectory} from noisy data to clean data with a single step:
+CMs learn a function $f_{\theta}(\mathbf{x}_t, t)$ that directly estimates the \textit{trajectory} from noisy data to clean data with a single step:

 The training objective of CMs is to enforce the self-consistency property across a discrete time steps.
 The continuous time interval $[0, T]$ is discretized into $N-1$ sub-intervals, defined by timesteps $1=t_1 < \dots < t_N=T$.
 The model is then trained to minimize the following loss, which enforces that the model's output remains consistent at adjacent points on the same PF-ODE trajectory: